 Should I stop paying right now?

-You can do whatever you want, but we are saying to people that there is safety in numbers.
-If we all get this right, and act together then the impact would be felt massively.
+It's up to you to decide what's best for you and your household - but we’re not calling the strike until 1 December and when we have a critical mass.
+If we all get this right and act together then the impact would be felt massively.
 Of course many people are already unable to pay - which is why it’s necessary to take action and fight back together.
-What we are saying is let's face this all together and let's be prepared to do the same thing from the same date rather than be picked off and face this alone.
+What we are saying is let's face this all together and let's be prepared to do the same thing at the same time rather than be picked off and face this alone.

 How do I participate if I’m on a pre-payment meter?

 There are many different ways to support the strike if you're on a pre-payment meter, but you won't be able to join the non-payment strike itself.
 If you don't pay while on a pre-payment meter, you'll be disconnected once your credit runs out - so we won't be asking people on a pre-payment meter to withhold payment.